We will be accepting applications again for our apprenticeship program this November for the year 2021.

 This apprenticeship is a blend of educational opportunity, responsibility, and hard work!
 We are a small operation facilitating a large number of projects.
 Joining our crew will allow you to participate in the nuts ‘n bolts of grassroots community healthcare.
-Please note, this is NOT an academic training program and applicants should already have a solid foundation in herbal medicine!
+Please note, this is NOT an academic training program and applicants must already have a solid foundation in herbal medicine!

 The Herbalista Health Network, hubbed in Atlanta, provides clinical and educational services in the Atlanta area, across the country, and even across the pond.

 The current COVID crisis has demanded our programming be flexible to respond to changing needs and limitations.
 We ask that all applicants be aware that this means that both our programming and apprenticeship responsibilities are also bound to change over the course of their time with us.
 Currently, the apprenticeship opening is to work at Herbalista HQ, which is the heart of our operation.
 Here we maintain the herbal dispensary and facilitate all of our local programming such as the Herb Cart, the Herb Bus, the Grow a Row Program, the Herbalista Community Health Fair, and the Harriet Tubman Foot Care Clinic.

 Current Schedule: The main apprentice day of work is Wednesdays (all day).
 We also work the last Monday of each month.
 Apprentices assist with other events scattered throughout the year– such as teaching events, fundraisers, plant processing work, etc.

 This apprenticeship requires a 1 year commitment.
 There is no tuition fee for this program.
 We have between 2 and 3 apprentices at a given time.